IBM/db2forzosdeveloperextension-about/docs/the-basics/navigating-the-db2-catalog.md

 GRANT SELECT ON SYSIBM.SYSPLAN TO {user ID};
 GRANT SELECT ON SYSIBM.SYSROUTINES TO {user ID};
 GRANT SELECT ON SYSIBM.SYSSEQUENCES TO {user ID};
+GRANT SELECT ON SYSIBM.SYSSEQUENCESDEP TO {user ID};
 GRANT SELECT ON SYSIBM.SYSSTOGROUP TO {user ID};
 GRANT SELECT ON SYSIBM.SYSTABCONST TO {user ID};
+GRANT SELECT ON SYSIBM.SYSTABLEPART TO {user ID};
 GRANT SELECT ON SYSIBM.SYSTABLES TO {user ID};
 GRANT SELECT ON SYSIBM.SYSTABLESPACE TO {user ID};
 GRANT SELECT ON SYSIBM.SYSTRIGGERS TO {user ID};